adileo/MicroFrontier/README.md

 <br>

-Example of Mercator Frontier<sup>[1](#footnote1)</sup> at the base of MicroFrontier implementation
+MicroFrontier is inspired by the Mercator Frontier<sup>[1](#footnote1)</sup>

 ![Queue](./docs/images/queue.png)

-## Why?
+## Why you need MicroFrontier?

 The frontier essentially answer a simple question: "What URL should i crawl next?".
-This seems a simple problem until you realize that you have to consider:
+This seems a simple problem until you realize that you have to consider a lot of factors:

-- That multiple crawler should be able to work concurrently
+- That multiple crawlers should be able to work concurrently without overlapping
-- You have to be polite with websites
+- You have to be polite with websites (DDoSing a website isn't fun)
-- You have to visit a web page just once in a while
+- You have to visit a web page just once, or once in a while
-- Some pages are more important than others to be crawled early on
+- Some pages are more important than others to be crawled early on while others are just spider traps

+Since I couldn't find a lightweight frontier implementation with the technologies I love the most, I made MicroFrontier, hoping that could help researchers.

 ## Usage